kozodoi/website/README.md

 ---

-# My Blog
+# Blog

+This repository contains files and scripts necessary for hosting my personal blog.

-The blog is available at https://kozodoi.github.io/blog/
+The blog is available at https://kozodoi.github.io/

+Check out my blog for machine learning tutorials, competition solutions and findings from different projects.
+If you are interested, check out other website sections to see my work and connect with me on social media.